A 1.800-g sample of phenol (C6H5OH) was burned in a bomb calorime... | Channels for Pearson+

 Textbook QuestionTextbook Question

-A 1.800-g sample of phenol (C6H5OH) was burned in a bomb calorimeter whose total heat capacity is 11.66 kJ/°C. The temperature of the calorimeter plus contents increased from 21.36 to 26.37 °C. a.
-Write a balanced chemical equation for the bomb calorimeter reaction.
+A 1.800-g sample of phenol (C6H5OH) was burned in a bomb calorimeter whose total heat capacity is 11.66 kJ/°C. The temperature of the calorimeter plus contents increased from 21.36 to 26.37 °C. b.
+What is the heat of combustion per gram of phenol?

 Verified Solution